Argentina–Mexico relations: History

 In 1927, Argentina and Mexico elevated their diplomatic missions to that of embassies.
 Since then, diplomatic relations between the two nations have continued unabated.
 In 1960, Mexican President Adolfo López Mateos became the first Mexican head-of-state to pay a state visit to Argentina.
 In 1985, President Raúl Alfonsín was the first Argentine head-of-state to pay an official visit to Mexico.
 Since then, there have been several presidential visits between both nations respectfully.
 During the 1970s, Argentina was ruled by military generals which targeted anybody who did not support them.
 During the Dirty War, several thousand Argentine citizens fled the country and sought asylum in Mexico.
 In 1982, Argentina and the United Kingdom declared war on each other for the Falkland Islands (known also as the Malvinas).
 Mexico remained neutral on Argentina's claims to the islands during the war, however, today it supports Argentina's eventual possession of the islands.

 Recently both nations have advocated for increased bilateral trade and closer interaction between Mercosur (which Argentina is a part of) and the Pacific Alliance (which Mexico is a part of).
 In February 2017, Presidents Enrique Peña Nieto and Mauricio Macri held a telephone conversation, in which President Macri highlighted the closeness and friendship between both nations, and expressed Argentina's support for Mexico against the position adopted by the Government of the United States under President Donald Trump towards Mexico.

 In February 2021, Argentine President, Alberto Fernández, paid a visit to Mexico and met with Mexican President, Andrés Manuel López Obrador.
 While in Mexico, President Fernández visited an AstraZeneca COVID-19 vaccine plant of the town of Ocoyoacac which will provide both nations (and other nations in Latin America) with vaccines.
-Both nations celebrate 132 year of diplomatic relations.
+Both nations also celebrated 132 year of diplomatic relations.